vinhali/api-whatsappweb/README.md

 ## API Endpoints

+> ⚠️ **Warning:** To use the application, it is important to execute the /mapping route beforehand, after scanning the QRCode.

 ### Authentication

 This API uses HTTP Basic Authentication to secure its endpoints.
 Use the username and password defined in your `.env` file to authenticate requests.